Omega Trust: Related activities

 Omega Trust inspired similar schemes, either to offer similar phony debentures or to propose a new path to securing the payout promised in the original scam.
 Clyde Hood testified that he was aware of imitators who copied his methods without sending him any money.

 Programs known as "Alpha" and "Destiny" were circulating as early as 1998.
 The anti-fraud website Quatloos.com speculated that Alpha and Destiny were "probably run by the same people" as Omega.
 Following the arrests of Hood and his associates, an email from "Alpha/Destiny Commission" disavowed any connection to Omega and assured lenders that funding would begin soon.

 Many students in Ramtha's School of Enlightenment in Yelm, Washington, sent money to Omega, although leader J. Z. Knight did not endorse or promote the program.
 In 1998, Yelm resident and former Ramtha student Shaini Goodwin learned of Omega from a friend, and purchased two units.
 By November 1999 she was posting reports on the Internet under the pseudonym "Dove of Oneness", identifying as an Omega investor who awaited her "propserity deliveries" from the program.
 As Omega lenders became more conspiratorial and paranoid about the delay of their payouts, Goodwin's "information" about Omega grew popular.
 By 2000, she attributed the Omega delays to a conflict between "White Knights" and "the dark agenda".
-After the August 2000 indictments, Goodwin assured her followers that the case would be unable to prevent funding.
-She warned that lenders who read about, or cooperated with, the investigation could lose their payout.
+After the August 2000 indictments, Goodwin assured her followers that Omega payouts would eventually succeed despite the court case case.
+She warned that lenders who cooperated with the investigation could lose their payout.

-Goodwin asserted that Omega was one of 50 "prosperity programs" that would be free to deliver payouts after the conflict was resolved.
-To explain this eventual triumph, she co-opted NESARA, a proposed US law published in 1996 by Harvey Barnard.
-Although Barnard's bill had never been sponsored by a member of Congress, Goodwin claimed that it had been secretly passed in March 2000, but a gag order prevented anyone from enforcing it or acknowledging its existence.
-Goodwin said that NESARA would forgive all loans and eliminate taxes; when Barnard took exception to her misrepresentation of his proposals, she suggested that he could not affirm her claims, since doing so would be an act of treason.
+Goodwin asserted that Omega was one of 50 "prosperity programs" that would deliver payouts after the conflict was resolved.
+To explain this eventual triumph, she co-opted NESARA, a law proposed in 1996 by Harvey Barnard.
+Although Barnard's bill had never been sponsored by a member of Congress, Goodwin claimed it had been secretly passed in March 2000, but a gag order prevented anyone from enforcing or acknowledging it.
+Goodwin said that NESARA would forgive all loans and eliminate taxes; when Barnard publicly rejected her misrepresentation of his proposals, she suggested that he was merely obeying the gag order.

 Hours after the September 11 attacks, Goodwin claimed that the World Trade Center had been targeted by "U.S. citizens who are trying to stop our deliveries/funding and NESARA".
 The conspiracy theory drew a new audience to Goodwin and her claims.
-Enduring interest in Goodwin's version of NESARA has sustained Clyde Hood's original claims about Omega well into the 2020s.
+Goodwin's version of NESARA has sustained hope in Clyde Hood's original Omega claims well into the 2020s.